microsoft/vscode-docs/docs/setup/setup-overview.md

 Once you have installed and set up VS Code, these topics will help you learn more about VS Code:

-* [Installing Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, and TypeScript as well as tools like Yeoman.
+* [Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, TypeScript and tools like Yeoman.
 * [The Basics](/docs/editor/codebasics.md) - Basic orientation around VS Code
-* [Editing Evolved](/docs/editor/editingevolved.md) - Lint, IntelliSense, Lightbulbs, Peek and Goto Definition and more
+* [Editing Evolved](/docs/editor/editingevolved.md) - Lint, IntelliSense, Lightbulbs, Peek and Go To Definition and more
-* [Debugging](/docs/editor/debugging.md) - This is where VS Code really shines
+* [Debugging](/docs/editor/debugging.md) - Debug your source code directly in the VS Code editor.

 If you'd like to getting something running quickly, try the [Node.js runtime](/docs/runtimes/nodejs.md) walkthrough which will have you debugging a Node.js web application with VS Code in minutes.